OctopusDeploy/docs/src/pages/docs/infrastructure/workers/autoscaling-workers.md

 navOrder: 60
 ---

-Workers are  only utilised during the execution of a Deployment Process - which means they are infrequently used for high workloads, then left idle for the remainder of the time.
+Workers are only utilised during the execution of a Deployment Process - which means they need to be able to handle high workloads intermittently, but remain idle otherwise.

-Read up on [Workers](/docs/infrastructure/workers) to understand their role in an Octopus environment, then come back to see how Kubernetes can simplify maintaining them.
+Workers installed on virtual or physical machines will require minimal resources during quiet times, meaning the machine is underutilised for a majority of its life.

-Now that you've seen why workers are required, and how to install their various flavours, it's worth describing how the Kubernetes specific version can work for you.
+This issue goes away when using the Kubernetes Worker - a worker whiich can be installed in a Kuberentes Cluster, and make use of the cluster's ability to add/remove hardware resources as workloads fluctuate.

 For all intents and purposes, the Kubernetes Worker _is_ a standard Octopus Worker, but brings with it unique Kubernetes capabilities to ensure hardware utilization scales fluidly with demanded workload.